Caramel-Pecan Monkey Bread Recipe

 - 1 teaspoon ground cinnamon

 - 1/2 cup butter, melted

 - 1. In a large bowl, dissolve yeast in warm water.
 Add the milk, butter, sugar, eggs, salt and 3 cups flour.
 Beat on medium speed for 3 minutes.
 Stir in enough remaining flour to form a firm dough.

 - 2. Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover and refrigerate overnight.

-- 3. For caramel, in a small saucepan, bring the brown sugar, butter and cream to a boil.
+- 3. For caramel, bring the brown sugar, butter and cream to a boil in a small saucepan over medium heat.
 Cook and stir 3 minutes.
 Pour half into a greased 10-in. fluted tube pan; sprinkle with half the pecans.

 - 4. Punch dough down; shape into 40 balls (about 1-1/4-in. diameter).
 In a shallow bowl, combine sugar and cinnamon.
 Place melted butter in another bowl.
 Dip balls in butter, then roll in sugar mixture.

 - 5. Place 20 balls in the tube pan; top with remaining caramel and pecans.
 Top with remaining balls.
 Cover and let rise until doubled, about 45 minutes.

 - 6. Preheat oven to 350°.
 Bake 30-35 minutes or until golden brown.
 (Cover loosely with foil if top browns too quickly.)
 Cool 10 minutes before inverting onto a serving plate.
 Serve warm.
 Yield: 1 loaf (20 servings).

 2 pieces equals 334 calories, 15 g fat (8 g saturated fat), 52 mg cholesterol, 207 mg sodium, 45 g carbohydrate, 1 g fiber, 5 g protein.